The Intent Gap

 If the specification matches your intent, there can be no bugs.

 For these reasons – because understanding intent is hard, and implementing it even harder – proofs have taken a backseat in mainstream programming.
 Humans prefer languages convenient to them, so these languages have proliferated.
-Languages optimized for correctness remain niche.
+Languages optimised for correctness remain niche.

-Just like new paradigms overturned the once dominant Cobol, the mechanics of scale and proofs will cause correctness-first languages to eventually overturn ones designed for human convenience.
-Just that this time, most of the code in the new paradigm won’t be written by humans.
+But that’s starting to change.
+AI systems do not operate under the same pressures as we do, and are starting to generate more and more code.
+Just as new paradigms overturned the once dominant Cobol, the mechanics of scale and proofs will cause correctness-first languages to overturn human-convenience ones.
+Only this time, most of the code won’t be written by humans.

 We’re already seeing the beginnings.
 Transformer-based models are writing an increasing amount of Lean code, and helping mathematicians solve open research problems.
 While this is restricted only to theorem proving, it’s only a matter of time before it becomes clear that the same approaches are applicable to general programming.
 That’s when we’ll see the next AI wave: scaling software not at the expense of safety, but because of it.